emberjs/ember.js/packages/sproutcore-metal/docs/NOTES.md

 In the example above there are a few key things to notice.

-First, you indicate that the function is a computed property by wrapping it in the `SC.computed()` call.
-This actually returns a new special type of object called a __computed property descriptor__.  `SC.mixin()` will recognize this descriptor when applying properties and setup the computed property.
+First, you indicate that the function is a computed property by wrapping it in the `Ember.computed()` call.
+This actually returns a new special type of object called a __computed property descriptor__.  `Ember.mixin()` will recognize this descriptor when applying properties and setup the computed property.

-Second, after the call to `SC.computed()` this method also uses a helper function called `property()`.
+Second, after the call to `Ember.computed()` this method also uses a helper function called `property()`.
 The property helper tells Metal which other key paths on the current object this property depends on.
 Anytime those dependent keys change, metal will automatically notify observers of this property as well.

 The property helper pairs nicely with the final `cacheable()` helper function